grifart/nette-scoped-di/README.md

 {
 	public static function getTagName(): string
 	{
-        // every service marketed with `exported` tag, will be available in every *user* DI container return 'exported';
+		// Every service marketed with an `exported` tag will be available in every *user* DI container return 'exported';
 	}